aritchie/bluetoothle/readme.md

     // dont try to manage reconnections, this guy will do it for you!
 });

-connection.Dispose(); // this will close the connection and stop reconnection attempts.
-The GC can also get at this for you!
+// this will close the connection and stop reconnection attempts.
+//The GC can also get at this for you! connection.Dispose();

 ```